 If in the mid 1930s you had asked any old Shanghailander, sailor or random tourist visitor about Shanghai's most prominent beer brand, all three of them would have undoubtedly agreed on U.B.
 Beer.
 The German, then later Scandinavian brewery dominated the local scene for close to 30 years.
 Only in 1936 when British Jardine Matheson launched their EWO brand, the beer market heated up and the long-held no 1 spot of U.B. became seriously contested.

-After a first failed attempt with the "Clover Beer" brand (despite heavy promotion on XQHE radio and in Jimmy James St. George's restaurant), the National Brewery made its first big splash with the newly created N.B.S. ("Non Better Served") 国民啤酒 brand at the 1935 Better Homes Exhibition, where it had temporarily built "a picturesque beer garden with a pretty Bavarian maid who waits on the visitors", as the local press cheerily reported.
+After a first failed attempt with the "Clover Beer" brand, despite marketed as authentically German, heavy promotion on XQHE radio and in Jimmy James St. George's restaurant, the National Brewery made its first big splash with the newly created N.B.S. ("Non Better Served") 国民啤酒 brand at the 1935 Better Homes Exhibition, where it had temporarily built "a picturesque beer garden with a pretty Bavarian maid who waits on the visitors", as the local press cheerily reported.

 It would soon clash with the mighty incumbent U.B. , in what became known as the Shanghai Beer Bottle Battle.